sagemath/sagewiki_to_gh-2022-10-10/sd2-topics.md

 * Brainstorm about how a "SAGE Foundation" will work during SAGE Days.

-* Discuss p-adic arithmetic overhaul
+* Discuss [:SD2-padicArithmetic: p-adic arithmetic] overhaul

   * Some ideas: